Mobile Icon

 Our commitment to identify and reduce the risks of modern slavery in our supply chain and our wider business operations is a natural and important extension of our mission and values.
 We have zero tolerance for any instances of forced or bonded labour or human trafficking in our supply chains.

 We are proud of the impact that we can have on our employees, members and wider communities through delivering our mission.
 We recognize that being able to choose a career is a privilege and, for many people across the world, is still far from being a reality.
-As our operations reach more people, we have a great opportunity to bring meaningful change and we will continue to include the eradication of modern slavery in our approach.
+With our operations spanning across the globe, we have a great opportunity to bring meaningful change and we will continue to include the eradication of modern slavery in our approach.

 Our Commercial Relationships